 They say that your student days are the best days of your life, that you will meet lots of new friends and learn life lessons.
 While the freedoms that come with leaving home for the first time will occupy many students’ minds, the reality of studying at an undergraduate level is much different to being taught from the confines of a school classroom.

-Moving into student accommodation can be scary, but it can also offer lots of opportunities to meet new people.
+One of the best parts of moving into student accommodation is all the new people that are quite literally on your doorstep.
 It is natural to feel shy but remember that everyone is in the same boat.
-If you are moving into university halls, then leave your door open and invite others in to say hello.
+If you are moving into university halls for your first at university, then leave your door open and invite others in to say hello.

 Study books, food shopping and nights out are a given but how many students remember all the little extras?
 Snacks, the internet, insurance, travel expenses, clothes – overspending is all too easy.
 While many students are tempted to avoid looking at their bank balance, it is advised that they stay aware of how much is being spent to budget accordingly.